Bago University

 Bago University (ပဲခူးတက္ကသိုလ်) is a public university, located in Bago, Myanmar that offers bachelor's and post-graduate degree programs in Arts and Science.

 History

-On 27 March 1977, Bago Division Regional College was opened.
+Bago Division Regional College was established on 27 March 1977.
 It was upgraded to Bago College on 30 November 1981, and to Bago Degree College on 17 August 1992.
-On 13 June 2011, the college was upgraded into a university, becoming Bago University.
+On 13 June 2011, the college was upgraded to Bago University.

 As a response to the violent suppression of the Letpadan student strike in 2015, the rector of Bago University imposed a ban on students who attempted to take the exam while wearing white and black wristbands in protest.
-In the aftermath of the 2021 Myanmar coup d'état, the teachers, professors, and staff of Bago University organized a red ribbon campaign, and joined the Civil Disobedience Movement on February 5 to express their opposition to the military coup and to show their commitment to accepting only a government elected by the people.
+In the aftermath of the 2021 Myanmar coup d'état, the teachers, professors, and staff of Bago University organized a red ribbon campaign, and joined the Civil Disobedience Movement on February 5 to express their opposition to the military coup and to show their commitment to accepting only a democratically elected government.